 I have recently found this forum where you can follow a good conversation regarding user experience.

-It doesn’t require you to be verified by a central authority, it doesn’t hold your funds in a centralized location, and it doesn’t even hold onto any of your information.
+It doesn’t require you to be verified by a central authority, it doesn’t hold your funds in a centralized exchanges location, and it doesn’t even hold onto any of your information.
 All of your funds, transaction information, and private data are held on your local system.

 - Trading is safe and decentralized